mastersaboffice/hrafn-annwn/README.md

   The deterministic guarantee *is* the proof; auditing the collective avoids unethical, redundant replications.

 - **Part XVI — Stewardship Clause**
-  Duty of care for the reference system; governance boundaries.
+  Duty of care for the reference implementation; governance boundaries.

 - **Part XVII — The Vision**
   Release posture (not a growth plan); “we prove and publish; communities adopt.”